wichtounet/budgetwarrior/README.md

 ## Usage ##

-The executable is named 'budget' and allows performs all the commands.
+The executable is named 'budget' and allows to perform all the commands.

 Use